FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLDeployment.md

 ## Deploying the Python Inference Script
 In order to run the OAK-D camera and display the detected objects you need to deploy a custom python script that is specific to the type of detection model that you want to deploy.
-An example of a custom script can be found [here](https://github.com/mjwhite8119/RomiExamples/blob/main/BasicML/Vision/tiny_yolo_wpi.py).
-This script will detect purple and red blocks and display the output to a Web URL.
+In our case, we're going to use the YoloV4 model.
+The script will use a default model that detects various common objects and display the output to a Web URL.
 It'll also place information about objects that have been detected into Network Tables so a it can be used by your WPILib java program.

 To deploy the script follow these steps: